-Squirrels commonly cause damage to attic insulation or chew wires in the attic.
+Squirrels will commonly cause damage to attic insulation or will chew wires in the attic.
 Squirrels chew on wires to sharpen, strengthen and control the growth of their teeth.
 And once they’ve chewed their way through, exposed wires become a major safety concern.
 Exposed wires can cause unexplained service interruptions, start fires or even electrocute anyone who touches them.
 As more litters of squirrels are born in or near the home, these squirrels will grow up, leave the nest and search for new areas within the attic to build their own nests.
-They continuously gnaw on something in order to reduce their incisors that can cause thousands of dollars in building damage.
+Once inside, their nesting habits and fondness for gnawing down their incisors can cause thousands of dollars in building damage.
 As long as the squirrels continue to stay in the attics they will try to create more entry points.

 Squirrels have also been known to chew through PVC piping.
 Imagine the destruction that could be caused by a damaged water line in your attic!

 Let us look at some incidences where squirrel have severely damaged the attics and which lead to great financial loss

 Squirrels are £20 million menace to homeowners